prasanth237280/drug-trafficking-system_ccp_project/README.md

 # Drug detection
-# Drug Trafficking Detection on Encrypted Apps
+# Drug detection on Social Media platform

 ## Overview
 This project aims to combat the rising misuse of encrypted messaging and social media apps like Telegram, WhatsApp, and Instagram for drug trafficking in India.